12d Synergy + Trimble Quick Sheet

 1.4.2.
 Download Dependency Rule

-To set up a Download Dependency rule on your system, administration access is required.
+To set up a Download Dependency rule on your system, you require administrative access.

 A simplified process for setting up a download dependency rule is mentioned below: